Day-O (The Banana Boat Song): History

 "The Banana Boat Song" likely originated around the beginning of the 20th century when the banana trade in Jamaica was growing.
 It was sung by Jamaican dockworkers, who typically worked at night to avoid the heat of the daytime sun.
-When daylight arrived, they knew that their boss would arrive to tally the bananas so they could go home.
+When daylight arrived, they expected their boss would arrive to tally the bananas so they could go home.

-The song was first recorded by Trinidadian singer Edric Connor and his band Edric Connor and the Caribbeans on the 1952 album Songs From Jamaica; the song was called "Day Dah Light".
-Belafonte based his version on Connor's 1952 and Louise Bennett's 1954 recordings.
+The song was first recorded by Trinidadian singer Edric Connor and his band the Caribbeans on the 1952 album Songs from Jamaica; the song was called "Day Dah Light".
+Harry Belafonte based his version on Connor's 1952 and Louise Bennett's 1954 recordings.

 In 1955, American singer-songwriters Lord Burgess and William Attaway wrote a version of the lyrics for The Colgate Comedy Hour, in which the song was performed by Harry Belafonte.
 Belafonte recorded the song for RCA Victor and this is the version that is best known to listeners today, as it reached number five on the Billboard charts in 1957 and later became Belafonte's signature song.
 Side two of Belafonte's 1956 Calypso album opens with "Star O", a song referring to the day shift ending when the first star is seen in the sky.
 During recording, when asked for its title, Harry spells, "Day Done Light".

 Also in 1956, folk singer Bob Gibson, who had traveled to Jamaica and heard the song, taught his version to the folk band the Tarriers.
 They recorded a version of that song that incorporated the chorus of "Hill and Gully Rider", another Jamaican folk song.
 This release became their biggest hit, reaching number four on the pop charts, where it outperformed Belafonte's version.
-The Tarriers' version was recorded by the Fontane Sisters, Sarah Vaughan, and Steve Lawrence in 1956, all of whom charted in the US Top 40, and by Shirley Bassey in 1957, whose recording became a hit in the United Kingdom.
+The Tarriers' version was recorded by the Fontane Sisters, Sarah Vaughan, and Steve Lawrence in 1956, all of whom charted in the US Top 40, and by Shirley Bassey in 1957, whose recording became a hit on the United Kingdom singles chart.
 The Tarriers, or some subset of the three members of the group (Erik Darling, Bob Carey and Alan Arkin, later better known as an actor) are sometimes credited as the writers of the song.